emilsjolander/StickyScrollViewItems/README.md

 </StickyScrollView>
 ```

 There are also two additional flags that can be set on views that were added to optimize performance for the most usual cases.
-If the view you want to stick either has transparency or does not have a constant representation than you must supply one or both of the following flags. `-hastransparancy` for views that have transparancy and `-nonconstant` for views that will change appearance during there sticky time (examples are buttons with pressed states as well as progress spinners).
+If the view you want to stick either has transparency or does not have a constant representation than you must supply one or both of the following flags. `-hastransparancy` for views that have transparency and `-nonconstant` for views that will change appearance during there sticky time (examples are buttons with pressed states as well as progress spinners).

 So this ends up with 4 different ways to tag a view as sticky resulting is slightly different behaviour `android:tag="sticky"` `android:tag="sticky-hastransparancy"` `android:tag="sticky-nonconstant"` and `android:tag="sticky-hastransparancy-nonconstant"`.